Galois cohomology of reductive groups over global fields: Computations with Tate--Shafarevich kernels

-In this section, using results of Section \ref{sec:explicit}, for a reductive group $G$ over a global field $F$ we compute the Tate-Shafarevich groups $\Sha^n_\ab(F,G)$ for $n=1,2$ as subgroups of $H^n_\ab(F,G)$, and we compute the Tate-Shafarevich group $\Sha^1(F,G)$ as a subset of the pointed set $H^1(F,G)$.
+In this chapter, using results of Chapter \ref{sec:explicit}, for a reductive group $G$ over a global field $F$ we compute the Tate--Shafarevich groups $\Sha^n_\ab(F,G)$ for $n=1,2$ as subgroups of $H^n_\ab(F,G)$, and we compute the Tate--Shafarevich group $\Sha^1(F,G)$ as a subset of the pointed set $H^1(F,G)$.